JulienBrn/BeautifulLogger/README.md

 ![Screenshot from complex_usage.py](/Assets/complex.png?raw=true "Screenshot from complex_usage.py")

-**WARNING** Version 4.0 made a complete overhaul of the code.
-Documentation and examples are not yet fully updated and you may see some issues.

 A beautiful default configuration for Python loggers.

-Note: improved error messages for invalid configurations should come in the next version.

 ## Goals :
 1. Show that loggers are better than prints :